12.6. Creating a Model to Correct PurpleAir Measurements#

 True Air Quality Estimate = 5.7 + 0.53PA + -0.088RH

-Later in Chapters 15 and 16, we learn how to compare these two models by examining things like the size of and patterns in prediction error.
+In Chapters 15 and 16, we will learn how to compare these two models by examining things like the size of and patterns in prediction error.
 For now, we note that the model that incorporates relative humidity performs the best.